35 Amazing Recommendation Letter Samples for Teacher

 State your qualifications

-The body of the recommendation letter for a teacher starts by stating the qualities possessed by the applicant.
+The body of the letter starts by stating the qualities possessed by the applicant.
 The qualities stated should be written based on the recommender’s observation of the applicant.

 Your positive assessment of the applicant